Zabir-A/Background-Remover-V2/README.md

 ```

 ## Running on ARM Platforms 🍓🥧
-### If you want to run the application on ARM architecture, such as a Raspberry Pi, change the Dockerfile content as shown below:
+#### If you want to run the containerized application on a Raspberry Pi.
+Change the Dockerfile content as shown below:
 ```
 FROM python:3.8-slim